-\subsection{Narrative Analysis}
+\subsubsection{Narrative Analysis}

-In an experiment conducted in the 1940s, psychologists Fritz Heider and Marianne Simmel demonstrate the importance of stories to humans~\cite{heider1944experimental}.
+In an experiment conducted in the 1940s, psychologists Fritz Heider and Marianne Simmel demonstrated the importance of stories to humans~\cite{heider1944experimental}.
 In the experiment, the participants were shown a sequence of pictures that included abstract shapes such as squares, triangles, and lines.
 When the participants later were asked to describe the pictures, they replied by telling short stories.

 According to Murray~\cite{murray2003narrative}, humans live their lives through stories and describe their experiences and their selves in terms of stories.
-Humans need stories to make sense of our lived experience, as they can help to connect our past, present, and future.
-It allows them maintain of a coherent self-identity~\cite{kugelmann2001introducing, ricoeur2010time}.
+Humans need stories to make sense of their lived experience, as they can help to connect their past, present, and future.
+It allows them to maintain a coherent self-identity~\cite{kugelmann2001introducing, ricoeur2010time}.
 It is through the use of stories that we define who we are, were and how we will be in the future.

 Narrative research~\cite{riessman2005narrative, kohler2000analysis} is the study of stories.
 It seeks to uncover how humans make sense of an ever-changing world, based on a belief that it is through a narrative that we can bring a sense of order to the seeming disorder in our world~\cite{murray2003narrative}.
-It is often focused on life experiences of a single event or a series of events for a small number of individuals~\cite{creswell2013research}.
+It is often focused on life experiences of a single event or a series of events for a few individuals~\cite{creswell2013research}.

 A pioneer of narrative research is the American psychologist Theodore R. Sarbin.
-The term narrative psychology was introduced 1986 in his book Narrative Psychology: The storied nature of human conduct~\cite{sarbin1986narrative}.
+The term narrative psychology was introduced in 1986 in his book Narrative Psychology: The storied nature of human conduct~\cite{sarbin1986narrative}.
 Sarbin claimed that human behaviors are best explained using stories and that narrative should be a root metaphor in psychology.
 He also argued that narratives should be identified through qualitative research~\cite{crossley2000introducing}.

-Narrative research examines how people construct their self-accounts and it is often used for scrutinizing how people manage their different senses of self~\cite{burck2005comparing}.
+Narrative research examines how people construct their self-accounts, and it is often used for scrutinizing how people manage their different senses of self~\cite{burck2005comparing}.
 It can, however, also lend itself to a global view of human experiences.